openid/OpenID4VP/openid-connect-4-verifiable-presentations-1_0.md

 ## RP Metadata Error Response

+Error response MUST be made in the same manner as defined in [@!OpenID].

+## RP Metadata Error Response Codes

 This extension defines the following error codes that MUST be returned when the OP does not support client metadata parameters:

 * `vp_formats_not_supported`: The OP does not support any of the VP formats supported by the RP such as those included in the `vp_formats` registration parameter.

-Error response must be made in the same manner as defined in [@!OpenID].

 ## OP Metadata